Mauro Lustrinelli

-Mauro "Lustri" Lustrinelli (born 26 February 1976) is a Swiss professional football coach and a former player.
+Mauro "Lustri" Lustrinelli (born 26 February 1976) is a Swiss professional football coach and a former second striker.
 He is the current coach of FC Thun.
 He is also a former player of the Swiss national team.
 He has a Bachelor of Business Administration and wrote a thesis about the Italian Serie A.

 Career

 He started his professional career at the club AC Bellinzona in 1994 and played for them until 2001.
 Then he transferred to FC Wil and played there for the next three seasons before transferring to FC Thun in 2004.
 In 2005, he was the Swiss Super League's second highest goalscorer with 20 goals scored and also qualified with the club for the UEFA Champions League.
 In 2006, he signed for Sparta Prague but after one year at the club he returned to Switzerland and joined FC Luzern in order to play first team football leading up to UEFA EURO 2008 in Austria & Switzerland.
 After one season he returned 2008 to AC Bellinzona, where he started his career as a professional back in 1994.